 Injuries to the spine, spinal cord and surrounding structures occur when they are subject to excessive loads or a traumatic event such as a fall or motor vehicle crash.

-Spinal fractures are critical injuries that require emergency and specialised treatment.
+Spinal fractures are critical injuries that need emergency and specialised treatment.
 Trauma, tumours and osteoporosis can all cause spinal fractures.
-They they can occur in the cervical (neck), thoracic (midback) and lumbar (lower back).
+They can occur in the cervical (neck), thoracic (mid back) and lumbar (lower back).

 Spinal fractures can range in severity and can involve trauma to the spinal cord and nerves.
-In Australia, about 350 to 400 people experience a spinal cord injury each year, according to the Spinal Cord Injury Awareness Week, with a total 12,000 people living with one.
+In Australia, about 350 to 400 people experience a spinal cord injury each year, and total of 12,000 people live with one, according to Spinal Cord Injury Awareness Week.

-If you experience spinal trauma, it is important that emergency medical specialists such as paramedics assist you to prevent any potential damage from worsening or becoming permanent.
+If you experience spinal trauma, it is important that emergency medical specialists, such as paramedics, help you.
+This will help prevent any potential damage from worsening or becoming permanent.

 How is spinal trauma treated?

-Some fractures and spinal cord injuries are managed non-operatively and others require surgical intervention.
+Some fractures and spinal cord injuries are managed non-operatively and others need surgical intervention.
 Occasionally there may be equipoise and a surgeon may need to advise the best treatment for that particular circumstance.

 Most spinal cord damage results from traumatic events such as falls and car crashes.
 However, a blood clot or herniated disc may also compress the spinal cord.
-A neurosurgeon can help alleviate this pressure by performing surgery that can stop further damage from occurring.
+A neurosurgeon can help alleviate this pressure and stop further damage from occurring by performing spinal surgery.

-At present, there is no cure for spinal cord injuries.
+There is no cure for spinal cord injuries yet.
 However, a neurosurgeon can stabilise the spine to prevent further damage.